“If music be the food of love, play on…” – Duke Orsino, Twelfth Night (Act 1, Scene 1)

 In Berlin, a MI6 officer winds up dead, sans a list that contains a slew of agents and their undercover aliases.
 British Intelligence decides to dispatch Lorraine Broughton (Charlize Theron) to retrieve the body, meet up with another MI6 agent whose gone “feral”, Percival (James McAvoy) and attempt to retrieve the lost list.

-Strike one against the film comes early on, showing that “present day” is in an interrogation room where Broughton is explaining the series of events that lead her back home relatively empty handed and badly beaten.
+The first strike against the film comes early on, showing that the framing device is rooted in an interrogation room where Broughton is explaining the series of events that lead her back home, relatively empty handed and badly beaten.
 Due to the severity of the situation, her session is over seen by both a MI6 representative (Toby Jones) and his CIA counterpart (John Goodman).

 The most unfortunate thing about Atomic Blonde is that it lives in the shadow of Leitch’s previous film.
 That’s bound to happen when a movie becomes an instant classic the moment it’s released.
 Possibly with time and distance, his sophomore effort will gain a little more favor.
 As it stands now it’s a competently made actioner that leans to heavily on well worn plot devices.
-Owing as much to James Bone and John Le Carre as it does to that Keanu Reeves specter, Leitch and Theron turn in a serviceable thriller with killer action sequences.
+Owing as much to James Bond and John Le Carre, as it does to Spectre of Keanu Reeves, Leitch and Theron turn in a serviceable thriller with killer action sequences.
 At the very least Atomic Blonde can be called the best DTV action film ever made.
-Which isn’t too shabby at all.
+A title that really isn’t too shabby at all.